ml4046/lstmseq2seqprice/README.md

 # Pattern Extraction for Crypto.
-Prices with LSTM Seq2Seq and $k-$means
+Prices with LSTM Seq2Seq and k-means

 Implements a LSTM Composite structure as described in [1] by combining an autoencoder and predictor (Seq2Seq).
 Our model utilizes a Seq2Seq guided training in the predictor model instead of the conditioned training described.
-We further experimented with $k-$means clustering on extracted market patterns through a $n-$day window.
+We further experimented with k-means clustering on extracted market patterns through a $n-$day window.

 ## Getting Started